 Chesterfield Borough Council offers a wide range of apprenticeship opportunities both to enhance the skills, knowledge and experience of our existing employees and to give opportunities to a diverse range of new employees.
-As in previous years a higher proportion of existing staff accessing upskilling apprenticeship opportunities and new apprentices are female.
 We recognise however that offering new apprenticeship opportunities which are attractive to women may in the short negatively impact our gender pay gap as these roles attract a lower salary but this is about investing in a pipeline of talent and creating career pathways for apprentices to progress and meet their potential.
 We carefully consider how to support female staff and apprentices to take the next steps in their career, identify and reduce any barriers to gender equality.
 Over time this will reduce the gender gap and quartile distribution.

 We work with schools and colleges regularly via our local democracy programmes and work experience opportunities.
 These help us to develop a relationship with young people in the Borough early on which in turn helps us to identify as an employer of choice within the area particularly for apprenticeship opportunities.
-Over 400 children from 11 different schools have engaged in this activity for 2017/18 with more signing up for 2018/19.
+Over 800 children engaged in this activity for 2018/19.